peterguzw0927/SLAM_using_SonarData/README_SOFTWARE.md

 ## Overview of Main Software Modules

 ### process_xtf_files.py
--Read and sort sonar structs by timestamp
+- Read and sort sonar structs by timestamp
--Return the X(longitude) and Y(latitude) coordinates of the vehicle
+- Return the X(longitude) and Y(latitude) coordinates of the vehicle

 ### landmark_detection.py
 -Transform sonar pings from 16-bit to 8-bit for image processing with CV2